flipt-io/flipt/README.md

 For more information on client-side evaluation, check out our [client-side evaluation documentation](https://www.flipt.io/docs/integration/client).

 #### Client Side SDKs

-> [!WARNING]
-> Our client-side SDKs are currently experimental.
-We are looking for feedback on the design and implementation.
-Please open an issue if you have any feedback or questions.

 See our [Client SDK documentation](https://www.flipt.io/docs/integration/client) for the latest information.